shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 print('Simulation time for Problem Formulation 1 is '+
 {% endhighlight %}

 Using 20 scenarios and 6 policies, 120 experiments will be performed.
 Unless your machine is extremely slow, this should not take more than few minutes.

 Next, we can visualize the results using a [pairs plot](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/pairs_plotting.html) in order to gain a general first impression of the objective space.
 The ema workbench pairs plot functionality creates an R-style scatter multiplot, where each objective is paired against every other objective.

 ## Visualization 1: Pairs Plotting

 {% highlight ruby %}
-# Pairs Plot Example
+# PAIRS PLOT EXAMPLE
 # First, retrieve the results from the previous step
 file_name = './results/open_exploration/PF1_scenarios'.format(n_scenarios) + '.tar.gz'
 results = load_results(file_name)